Section 32 Webinar

 The workshops are designed to complement the interim guidance for section 32 prepared by the Ministry for the Environment.

-To view the webinar from this series, please go to the following link where you will also find the paper from this presentation:
+To view the webinar from this series, please go to the following link: